Russia Blames US For Deadly Missile Attack On Crimea - UrduPoint

 Russia Blames US For Deadly Missile Attack On Crimea

-Moscow, (APP - UrduPoint / Pakistan Point News - 23rd Jun, 2024) Russia on Sunday said the United States had responsibility for a Ukrainian missile attack on Russian-annexed Crimea, which it said killed five people, including three children, and wounded over 100.
+Moscow, (APP - UrduPoint / Pakistan Point News - 24th Jun, 2024) Russia on Sunday said the United States had responsibility for a Ukrainian missile attack on Russian-annexed Crimea, which it said killed four people, including two children, and wounded over 100.

 A missile exploded above a beach area of the city of Sevastopol, firing shrapnel at people relaxing there, Russian-appointed officials said.